netgroup/kubernetes-playground/README.md

 Ansible output is saved in the `/vagrant/ansible_output.txt`.

-For debbugging and development purpose, you can run a Vagrant provisioner called `ansible-debug` as follows:
+For debbugging and development purposes, you can run a Vagrant provisioner called `ansible-debug` as follows:

 ```shell